FilipMasar/Neural-net/README.md

 # Usage
 `network/Network.h` is the main point of neural net.
 It should be called to build neural net, train it and predict using its functions.

-The example on how to use Network.h is in `main.cpp`
+The example on how to use Network.h is in `main.cpp`.
+Whole project could be compiled using `make`

 ```c++
 // constructor takes an input dimensionality